-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Diodoros and Pliny on Pompey’s subjugation of peoples of the world (mid-first century BCE on),' Ethnic Relations and Migration in the Ancient World, last modified March 17, 2023, http://philipharland.com/Blog/?p=14282.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Diodoros, Pliny and Plutarch on Pompey’s subjugation of peoples of the world (mid-first century BCE on),' Ethnic Relations and Migration in the Ancient World, last modified April 6, 2024, https://philipharland.com/Blog/?p=14282.

 Works consulted: C. Edwards, “Incorporating the Alien: The Art of Conquest,” in Rome the Cosmopolis, ed.
 C. Edwards and G. Woolf (Cambridge: CUP, 2003), 44–70 (link); C. Nicolet, Space, Geography, and Politics in the Early Roman Empire (Ann Arbor, MI: University of Michigan Press, 1991), pages 29-56 (link).